ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 </amp-video-iframe>
 ```

 `my-video-player.html` is the inner document loaded inside the frame that plays the video.
-This document must include and bootstrap [an integration script](#integration) so that the AMP document including the `<amp-video-iframe>` can coordinate the video's playback.
+This document must include and bootstrap [an integration script](#integration-inside-the-frame) so that the AMP document including the `<amp-video-iframe>` can coordinate the video's playback.

-### <a id="vendors"></a> Third-party video vendors
+### Third-party video vendors

 If you're a vendor that does _not_ provide a [custom video player component](../../spec/amp-video-interface.md), you can integrate with AMP in the form of an `amp-video-iframe` configuration, so authors can embed video provided through your service.

 Note: For most video providers, `amp-video-iframe` provides enough tools for common playback actions (see [methods](#method) and [events](#postEvent)).
 Refer to the [vendor player spec](../../spec/amp-3p-video.md) for more details on whether you can use `amp-video-iframe` or you should build a third-party player component instead.

-As a vendor, you can serve a generic [integration document](#integration) that references provided videos via URL parameters.
+As a vendor, you can serve a generic [integration document](#integration-inside-the-frame) that references provided videos via URL parameters.
 AMP authors who use your video service only need to include an `<amp-video-iframe>` tag in their documents:

 ```html
 <!--